Coupang Inc. [CPNG] fell -44.45% so far this year. What now?

 Sponsored

-Coupang Inc. represents 1.75 billion in outstanding shares, while the company has a total market value of $47.20 billion with the latest information.
-CPNG stock price has been found in the range of $26.24 to $27.87.
+It opened the trading session at $27.08, the shares rose to $27.78 and dropped to $26.65, the range by which the price of stock traded the whole day.
+The daily chart for CPNG points out that the company has recorded -29.25% loss over the past six months.
+However, it is still -9.18% lower than its most recent low trading price.

-If compared to the average trading volume of 8.51M shares, CPNG reached a trading volume of 7256719 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 7.96M shares, CPNG reached to a volume of 6549797 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Here is what top equities market gurus are saying about Coupang Inc. [CPNG]: